At the price point of under $500, you can get yourself a reasonable sighting tool to go with your rifle.

 - Side knob parallax

-- MAG-Bar in this scope allows easy and quick adjustments on the magnification power of your scope
+- MAG-Bar in this scope allows easy and quick adjustments to the magnification power of your scope.

 Is This Scope for You?